aungthurhahein/aungthurhahein.github.com/_posts/2017-03-27-ransomware.md

 There are several solutions that detects prevents malwares and ransomware attacks.
 These tools monitor and detect the behaviors of ransomwares continuously and remediate the exploits.
 Some popular vendors are Sophos, Bitdefender, Kapersky, Trend Micro, Malwarebytes, Sophos, Carbonblack, and so on.
 Do the research for the best product that can prevent evolved and sophisticated ransomwares before selecting it.

 ## Post-Ransomware
-Ok! we failed to protect ourselves.
+Ok! we fail to protect ourselves.
 Before paying to the devil attackers, these are the process we can try to decrypt/recover ransomware.

 ### Ransomware Decryptors
 For some common rasomware variants, you can check decryptors tool at [Ransomwares](http://ransomwares.net/decryptor-tools/).
 [NoMoreRasomware](https://www.nomoreransom.org/decryption-tools.html) also have a collection of decryptors from R&D team of several security vendors.